parappayo/basic-jwt-wsgi/README.md

 * `apt-get install libpq-dev`
 * `pipenv install`

-There is a weird inconsistency with how PyJWT handles private and public RSA keys.
-The private key is used to encode and the public key is used to decode, but this is backwards.
+There is an inconsistency with how PyJWT handles private and public RSA keys.
+The private key is used to encode and the public key is used to decode, but this is backwards from typical RSA usage.
 PyJWT will fail to encode given a public key, with the error `AttributeError: '_RSAPublicKey' object has no attribute 'sign'`.

 * [PyJWT examples](https://pyjwt.readthedocs.io/en/latest/usage.html#encoding-decoding-tokens-with-hs256)
 * [RSA Cryptosystem on Wikipedia](https://en.wikipedia.org/wiki/RSA_%28cryptosystem%29)